leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 ```

 This approach allowed us to concentrate on functionality and common
-denominators, with differences kept in role definitions in topfiles.
+denominators, with differences kept in role definitions in top files.

 ### III.
 Service discovery ###